Best bike covers 2026: Keep your pride and joy protected from the elements

 More expensive options will have some level of adjustable fit, allowing you to tighten the cover around your bike.
 Without this the material can flap, and even create ponds that will sit until disturbed.
 While not fatal, this will certainly test the seams of any bike cover over time.

-How did we test the best bike covers?
+How we test the best bike covers?

-As close to a real-world simulation as was possible was used.
+As close to a real-world simulation as possible was used.
 Each cover was unfurled without looking at the instructions (it's a bike cover, it shouldn't need instructions) and placed over a size 56cm Specialized Allez.
 The covering was timed, and then as the British weather wasn't playing ball (it was sunny for a change!), the covers were sprayed for a prolonged period with a hose, particularly at any weak points like seams or lock holes.

 The bike covers were then stuffed away into their respective covers, again timed, to give an indication of the ease at which they can be used.
 While not totally scientific it was certainly enough to differentiate those which were easily stowed from those which were a struggle.